We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Undetected and untreated Lyme disease can spread and affect more areas, such as the joints, heart, and nervous system.
 Additional symptoms may include:

-People who develop new symptoms even though they have had Lyme disease previously should speak with a medical professional.
+People who develop new symptoms despite having had Lyme disease should speak with a medical professional.

 The following are commonly asked questions about Lyme disease tests.